LucianoAdonis/lucianoadonis.github.io/pages/troubleshooting.md

   - Always remember to take notes.
 Certain behaviors may only manifest under specific conditions, and in the heat of troubleshooting, it's easy to overlook or repeat steps.
 Keeping detailed notes helps you stay organized and in control of the situation.

 ## Understanding is Half of the Battle

 - **Taking notes**:
+  - Write down what you've tried and what happened.
+Your memory is not as good as you think.
+  - Use a simple format: timestamp, action taken, result, next step.
+  - Share notes in your incident channel so others can follow along without asking "what did you try?"
+  - Bonus: these notes become your post-mortem draft.
+You're welcome.

 - **Making Diagrams**:
+  - Draw the architecture, even if it's ugly.
+Sometimes seeing the flow reveals the problem.
+  - Use whatever tool you have: whiteboard, draw.io, napkin, Paint (yes, Microsoft Paint works).
+  - Highlight what's broken, what's working, and what you're not sure about.
+  - Share it with the team.
+A picture is worth a thousand Slack messages.

 Making the process easy to understand will definitely help if new team members have to join the troubleshooting.
 It's considerate and inclusive to ensure the process is straightforward and accessible to everyone.
 There is nothing worse than feeling like you have to start completely from scratch in a troubleshooting process.
 A new pair of eyes is always welcome, but if things seem to be at a dead end, it is better to concentrate efforts on exploring new avenues to progress.
 This can save time and effort in the troubleshooting process.